France tourist information with details about

 Louvre Collections:

-These are a must see for any tourist to Paris.
+The Louvre museum is a must visit for any tourist to Paris.

 Paris Airport Shuttle: